flexn-io/create/docs/docs/tutorials/advanced/screens.md

 ## Screen Cast

-Cast screen is super simplistic page which is purpose is only represent a simple text on your casting devide.
+Cast screen is super simplistic page which is purpose is only represent a simple text on your casting device.
 Create a new file called `screens/screenCase.tsx` and copy this code there

 ```javascript
 import React from 'react';